CentOS-PaaS-SIG/linchpin/docs/source/resources/topologies.rst

 .. note:: Pay attention to the callout in the code blocks above.

-For details about the differences in beaker and openshift, see :doc:`incompatible beaker and openshift topologies <beaker_openshift_topologies>`.
+For details about the differences in beaker and openshift, see :doc:`../topology_incompatibilities`.

 YAML
 ````